Feedback

 • The number of respondents who answered and the number who skipped the question

-All Responses Data exports organize survey results by respondent.
+Individual responses export organize survey results by respondent.
 CSVs are saved in plain text with fields separated by commas.

 In most cases, you can open a CSV by double-clicking it.
 This will open your default spreadsheet program.